 But it may come at a cost.
 On gravel bikes with dropped chainstays (which means pretty much every gravel bike, since they all copied the OPEN UP and 3T Exploro that pioneered it), a 30T inner ring puts the chain very close to the chainstay.
 So you need to be very careful in the setup to make sure that the chain length and chain tension keep the chain from swinging into it.

-Another way around that is to ignore the 11-34T max cassette size Shimano recommends and install an 11-36, but whether that works or not depends on many factors in your setup, from chainstay length to chain length to alignment to chainring sizes.
-That said, Shimano (and also SRAM are very cautious in their recommendations, so the 11-36 cassette will work on most bikes without a problem.
-I just can’t guarantee it.
-But you can always try with the cheapest 11-36T cassette you can find.
+Another way around that is to ignore the 11-34T max cassette size Shimano recommends and install an 11-36.
+This works on most bikes without a problem.
+I just can’t guarantee it as it depends a bit on the geometry of your bike.
+But it certainly works on an Exploro and on other bikes, you can always try with the cheapest 11-36T cassette you can find.

 Going beyond the Shimano gear range recommendation for 2x?
-Shimano says no, I say …. maybe.
+Shimano says no, I say …. probably – a little.
 And I’d rather go with a bigger cassette than with smaller chainrings

 The sub-brake lever: This is a nice touch, the sub-brake lever you can put close to the stem.
 I’d personally never use them, as I ride almost always on the hoods and not on the straight section of the bars.
 But if you do or are into cyclocross, this may be a selling point for you.